raphiz/kokus-recipe-app/README.md

 direnv allow
 ```

-You will be greeted with a list of all available commands.
+This prints a list of all available commands.